-This furnace is equipped with a normally-open pressure switch that monitors pressure conditions within the furnace vent system during the heating cycle.
+This furnace is equipped with normally-open pressure switches that monitor the pressure conditions within the furnace vent system during the heating cycle.

 There are several reasons for the pressure switch not to close.

 - 1. An inoperative induced draft blower.

 - 2. A loose or leaky pressure switch hose.

 - 3. A blockage in the vent.

 - 4. Severe downdrafts canceling the draft from the inducer fan.

 - 5. A leaky gasket at the induced draft blower.

 - 6. Improperly sized or installed vent.